artem-galas/tdd-by-example-ts/README.md

     - [VsCode](https://code.visualstudio.com/) + [Jest Extension](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest)
     - [WebStorm](https://www.jetbrains.com/webstorm/)
 3. Open project folder and run `yarn install` or `npm install` for installing all dependencies

+## Repo structure
+Since the book consists of two parts, the repository also has two parts:
+- wycash - application that shows how to use TDD.
+The main idea of this application make manipulations with different currencies (5$ + 10 CHF = 20$)
+- xUnit - testing tools which will be tested with itself (write xUnit and test it with xUnit)

+All commit message have a convention: `part_01(ch01): first test pass`.
+So it easy to look through the chapters.

 ## Developer notes
 For generate project [gts](https://github.com/google/gts) was used.